adsbxchange/Jeffrey_Epstein_Lolita_Express/README.md

 https://adsbexchange.com/how-to-feed/

-Consider setting up a reciever and sending data to ADSBexchange.com to catch more of these nefarious people.
+Consider setting up a reciever and sending data to ADSBexchange.com to catch more of these nefarious individuals.

 Who watches the watchers?